williamDalston/schrodingers-cat-website/content/articles/qc-primer-003.md

 Eugene Wigner proposed this thought experiment in 1961.
 Here's how it works:

 **Inside the lab:** The friend performs a quantum measurement on a particle in a superposition (say, spin up or spin down).
-The friend sees a definite result—let's say spin up.
+The friend sees a definite result let's say spin up.
 From the friend's perspective, the measurement is complete.
 The particle is definitely spin up.
 No superposition.
 No ambiguity.

 **Outside the lab:** Wigner is outside the sealed laboratory.
 He doesn't know what his friend measured.
-From Wigner's perspective, the entire laboratory—including his friend, the measurement device, everything—is a quantum system.
+From Wigner's perspective, the entire laboratory including his friend, the measurement device, everything is a quantum system.
 Wigner must describe everything using quantum mechanics.

 From Wigner's perspective, the friend is in a superposition of having seen spin up AND having seen spin down.
-The friend's brain, memories, and experience all exist in superposition—multiple states simultaneously.
+The friend's brain, memories, and experience all exist in superposition multiple states simultaneously.

 But from the friend's perspective inside the lab, there is no superposition.
 The measurement happened.
 The result is definite: spin up.